English coffeehouses in the 17th and 18th centuries: Early London coffeehouses

-The Oxford-style coffeehouses, which acted as a centre for social intercourse, gossip, and scholastic interest, spread quickly to London, where English coffeehouses became popularised and embedded within the English popular and political culture.
-Pasqua Rosée, a native of Smyrna, western Turkey of a Levant Company merchant named Daniel Edwards, established the first London coffeehouse in 1652.
-London's second coffeehouse was established by James Farr in 1657 at Temple Bar and was named Rainbow.
+The Oxford-style coffeehouses, which acted as centres for social intercourse, gossip, and scholastic interest, spread quickly to London, where coffeehouses became part of popular and political culture.
+Pasqua Rosée, a native of Smyrna (western Turkey) who was a servant of a Levant Company merchant named Daniel Edwards, established the first London coffeehouse in 1652.
+London's second coffeehouse was established by James Farr in 1657 at Temple Bar and named the Rainbow.

-Initially, there was little evidence to suggest that London coffeehouses were popular and largely frequented, due to the nature of the unwelcome competition felt by other London businesses.
-When Harrington's Rota Club began to meet in another established London coffeehouse known as the Turk's Head, to debate "matters of politics and philosophy", English coffeehouse popularity began to rise.
-This club was also a "free and open academy unto all comers" whose raison d'être was the art of debate, characterised as "contentious but civil, learned but not didactic."
+The London coffeehouses do not seem to have been popular until the mid-1660s or later.
+When James Harrington's Rota club began to meet in a London coffeehouse known as the Turk's Head, to debate "matters of politics and philosophy", coffeehouse popularity began to rise.
+This club had as its raison d'être the art of debate, "contentious but still civil, learned but not didactic".
+However:

+it was not entirely the "free and open academy unto all comers" that the club's own rhetoric proclaimed it to be.
+There was an admission fee: Samuel Pepys paid the not inconsiderable sum of 18 pence] to become a member of the club; and just as important were the informal means of exclusion which obtained....

-Despite the Rota's banishment after the Restoration of the monarchy, the discursive framework they established while meeting in coffeehouses set the tone for coffeehouse conversation throughout the rest of the 17th century.
-By early eighteenth century, London boasted more coffeehouses than any other city in the western world, except for Constantinople.
+Despite Rota's banishment after the Restoration of the monarchy, its members' "discursive ideal" set the tone for coffeehouse conversation throughout the rest of the 17th century.
+By the early 18th century, London boasted more coffeehouses than any other city in the western world, except for Constantinople.